joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6613384/2025/09/10/andre-onana-manchester-united-trabzonspor/

 **Pulisic says Pochettino relationship not as much drama as it seems**\
-`The USMNT's star player and head coach have endured some rocky patches`\
+`The USMNT's star player and head coach have endured some rocky patches.`\
 https://nytimes.com/athletic/6614928/2025/09/10/pulisic-pochettino-relationship-drama-usmnt/

 **Leeds investment pitch analysed: £1bn future valuation and recruitment system**\